Elevation: 8,992 ft

 Northwest Ridge, Class 2

 Mahogany Canyon is a bit tricky to get to.
 The BLM roads leading here are not well signed.
-From the signed BLM access road for Mahogany Canyon is located along ID-28 7.3 miles N of the N entrance to the Birch Creek Campground and 100 yards S of the Kaufman Picnic Area.
+From the signed BLM access road for Mahogany Canyon is located along ID-28 7.3 miles north of the north entrance to the Birch Creek Campground and 100 yards south of the Kaufman Picnic Area.
 It is next to a crossing of a small creek so you must look for it.
 The road is narrow and is easy to miss.

 Reset your odometer at ID-28.
-At 0.9 miles, go L at a junction just after crossing a cattle guard.
-At 1.0 mile, go L again.
-At 1.3 miles, go R onto a rougher road.
-At 3.9 miles, go R/straight at a junction.
+At 0.9 miles, go left at a junction just after crossing a cattle guard.
+At 1.0 mile, go left again.
+At 1.3 miles, go right onto a rougher road.
+At 3.9 miles, go right/straight-ish at a junction.
 At 4.0 miles, reach a 4-way road junction.
 Park here (7,167 feet).
 Straight ahead is FSR-906 (signed) and Mahogany Canyon.
 None of the road junctions prior to this one is signed.
 Use a USGS topo map to help you navigate here.

 Note: This is a slightly different driving route from the one detailed in the Lopez book.
 I tried to drive that route a few years ago and was quickly turned back by rough road conditions, a cattle fence, and a sharp drop off a bench into a gully.
 This became my access route for Mahogany Canyon and I’ve driven it twice now.

 This climb is the first leg of a three-peak adventure above the Pierce Canyon drainage.
 It includes Peak 8992, Peak 9768, and Peak 9625.
-From the road junction just west of the mouth of Mahogany Canyon, hike SSE along a jeep road which makes a sharp L/E turn into Worthing Canyon and descends to a road junction at the mouth of the canyon.
-Leave the road at this junction and scramble S briefly to reach the crest of the Northwest Ridge of Peak 8992.
+From the road junction just west of the mouth of Mahogany Canyon, hike south-southeast along a jeep road which makes a sharp left/east turn into Worthing Canyon and descends to a road junction at the mouth of the canyon.
+Leave the road at this junction and scramble south briefly to reach the crest of the northwest ridge of Peak 8992.
 The terrain is initially desert scrub and tall field grass.
 Once on the ridge, the terrain becomes short grass with a good gravel/dirt base—superb for off-trail hiking.

-Same as for the Northwest Ridge Route.
+Same as for the northwest ridge.
 This is the first leg of a ridge traverse from Peak 8992 to Peak 9768 to Peak 9625.

-From the summit, descend NE on easy, open, short grass to a saddle that connects Peak 8992 to its much-higher neighbor, Peak 9768.
+From the summit, descend northeast on easy, open, short grass to a saddle that connects Peak 8992 to its much-higher neighbor, Peak 9768.